GAURAV-SSD/health-diet-analyzer-java/README.md

    ```
    java -cp out com.healthdiet.Main
    ```
-4. The app displays a console menu to add meals and view today's summary.
+4. The app shows a console menu to add meals and view today's summary.

 ## Maven usage (recommended)
 This project is set up as a Maven project.
 To build and run:

-1. Make sure Maven and Java 17 or newer are installed.
+1. Ensure Maven and Java 17 or newer are installed.
 2. From the project root:
    - `mvn clean compile`
    - `mvn exec:java -Dexec.mainClass=com.healthdiet.Main`